phirrehan/dotfiles/README.md

 ## Scripts

 All the scripts are located in ~/.local/bin which is added to PATH variable in .zprofile.
 Thus writing the full path of a script in this directory is not needed.
-For example, for executing ~/.local/bin/c-compile the path can be omitted and be directly written as c-compile.
+For example, for executing ~/.local/bin/run the path can be omitted and be directly written as run.

 ## Termux Setup

 ### Clean Login

-To stop the text from appearing in termux startup, create a .hushlogin in file at home directory.
+To stop the text from appearing in termux startup, create a .hushlogin file at home directory.

 ```
 touch ~/.hushlogin